 Once you have defined your business goals (as this will affect the total cost), attend a bondsman school for your education (even if it is not compulsory, I highly recommend it), pass your examinations at a designated testing center (like Pearson Vue), and then submit your license application along with your scores, payment, etc. If all goes well, your license will arrive after 2-3 weeks.

 If you have decided to start your own bail agency, we recommend that you use a reliable bail bonds software instead of relying on things like spreadsheets or a combination of other tools to manage bonds, collect payments, send notifications and various other tasks.
-You can sign up for a free 3-day trial by clicking here, and if you have any questions about it, please feel free to contact us directly and we will help.
+You can sign up by clicking here, and if you have any questions about it, please feel free to contact us directly and we will help.